 For this claim to hold true, we cannot make any compromises with our own processes.
 We are literally paranoid about documenting and mapping all of our company’s processes.
 And, we regularly revisit our existing processes and rebuild even more robust ones.

-We are convinced that the Back-Office-as-a-Service will become a commodity in a few years.
+We are convinced that the Admin-Panel-as-a-Service will become a commodity in a few years.
 It means there will be a lot of different players on the market.

 And we truly believe the best way to grab first place on the podium is to act like machines from day 1.

 Mapping the business processes is as important as executing them efficiently.
 And we all know a process always involves a lot of different people.

 If there is a weak link in the chain, the efficiency of all the other team members involved is likely impacted.

 Lumberjacks have this at heart and always take time to extend a friendly hand to their teammates, rain or shine.